EleanorBurgess0940/tracking_tv/README.md

 `npm start`

-Runs the app in development mode.<br />
+Runs the app in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 The application is also located on Heroku: